dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 ### Mocking

 Mocking must only be inside an `It`-block, or inside a `BeforeAll`- or `BeforeEach`-block.
+Preferably the mock is made in a `BeforeAll`- or `BeforeEach`-block to separate those from calling the function and the asserts.

+The `Mock` should not be wrapped inside an `InModuleScope`-block.

-When mocking try to make the mock in a `BeforeAll` as close to the `It`-block as possible to make the test self-sustaining, preferably wrapped in a `Context`-block.
-Only mock what is necessary for the test to work.
+When mocking try to make the mock in a `BeforeAll`- or `BeforeEach`-block that is as close to the `It`-block as possible.
+The test should preferably be wrapped in a `Context`-block to separate the test and make it self-sustaining.
+Only mock what is necessary for the individual test to work.

 Mock only the cmdlets (functions) in the first level of the code being tested.
 It is a good rule to make test more simple.
 For example if you are testing